 Research

-CHERP’s 3 Impact Goals—Healthcare Equity, Clinical Therapeutics, and Dissemination and Implementation—are aligned with VA, VHA, Office of Research and Development, and Health Systems Research priorities and address the needs of Veterans and our operations partners.
+CHERP’s 3 Impact Goals—Health Equity, Clinical Therapeutics, and Dissemination and Implementation—are aligned with VA, VHA, Office of Research and Development, and Health Systems Research priorities and address the needs of Veterans and our operations partners.

 Our investigators have also improved clinical practice and informed health policy in two Additional Contribution Areas: